 NOTE: Current image types include: basic, Miriad, and FITS.
 BASIC image name syntax is: filename`columnsXrows[`offset] where rows and columns are in pixels and the optional offset is in bytes from the beginning of the file.
 The character 'X' determines the size of each element and is 'b' for unsigned bytes; 's', signed 2 byte integers; 'l', signed 4 byte integers; 'r', 4 byte floating point; 'd', 8 byte double precision floating point.

-to the result of EXPRESSION
+V to the result of EXPRESSION.

-evaluates the EXPRESSION
+INITIALIZE evaluates the EXPRESSION

-(see the command SET
+(see the command SET) and sets

 every element of the array (vector) user variable V

-is less than zero, the current
+to the result.
+If N is less than zero, the current

-size of the vector variable V
+size of the vector variable V is used.
+If

-is zero, no expression is needed and the vector
+N is zero, no expression is needed and the vector

 is set to size zero (empty).
-If N
+If N is greater than

 zero and an expression is present, the first N